Skip to the final section for a quick, spoiler-free rating.

 Good Story, Bad Plotting

 The first few episodes start out well enough.
 There’s a slowness to the initial pace, yes, and certain scenes linger on showy fight choreographies longer than necessary.
-But the drama established the setting, the characters, the context, and various seedlings of conflicts with enough care that I brushed the flaws off as the typical problems first episodes of most drama series have.
+But the drama establishes the setting, the characters, the context, and various seedlings of conflicts with enough care that I brushed the flaws off as the typical problems first episodes of most drama series have.

 Basically, the writers behind this series seemed like they had no idea what to do with what they were given, and simply gave up half way through.